 It’s time to consider features and technology.

 Comprehensive LMS Features Checklist

-To be clear, you might not need all of these features in your LMS.
+To be clear, you might not need all of these features in your LMS day one.
 You might only need some.
 That’s why there is no single, distinct answer to the question “Which LMS should I use?”

-I’ve divided the checklist into four parts: Features for admins, features for learners, features that help both, and important considerations that go beyond mere technological features.
+I’ve divided the LMS comparison checklist into four parts: Features for admins, features for learners, features that help both, and important considerations that go beyond mere technological features.

 P.S.
 Feel free to bookmark this post or download this handy PDF of the entire LMS checklist.